 Have you ever considered how much time you spend sitting in a car, van or truck compared with how much time you actually invest in your practice of “body fitness” each day?

-When i was in my early teens, a tradesman i was learning under told me opportunities to grow fitness on so many levels are everywhere.
+When i was in my early teens, a tradesman i was learning under told me opportunities to grow fitness, on so many levels, are everywhere.
 You just have to embrace and see them. i couldn’t quite understand or grasp the magnitude of what he was teaching me then, but now i’m in my 50’s, i can easily see where he was coming from.

 Now my definition of body fitness includes not only muscle and respiratory fitness (not just how much i can lift or how far and fast i can run), but mental fitness and digestive fitness!

-Over the years i’ve found this statement to be true and recognise the trick to maintaining and building fitness is to “practice looking through eyes” that embrace opportunity and a willingness to act upon what you see.
+Over the years i’ve found this statement to be true and recognise the trick to maintaining and building fitness is to ‘practice looking through eyes’ that embrace opportunity and a willingness to act upon what you see.

 Change for the better

 In our conversation, she was deeply concerned about her shortness-of-breath and lack of digestive oomph!
 Fortunately, as we’re now starting to grasp, understanding that respiratory health is equally dependent upon gastrointestinal health, and vise versa, is on the rise.

 If the relationship between respiratory and digestive health sounds a bit confusing, think of it this way.

-If your car’s exhaust pipe is blocked and no air or waste can get out, what chance do you think that air can be drawn into the pistons where the fuels are burnt.
+If your car’s exhaust pipe is blocked and no air or waste can get out, what chance do you think there is that air can be drawn into the carburetor to feed the pistons where the fuels are burnt?